 Getting up, making your bed, exercising, and eating a healthy breakfast is a great routine to have that will set you off for the rest of the day.
 And keeps you in motivated spirits.
 Also, the Personal Power Program from Tony Robbins focuses on the power of rituals and repetition.
 Find out more about this coaching program here.

 Step 6) Exercise Daily

 Your brain produces endorphins, dopamine, and adrenaline when you exercise.
 These are natural pain killers and mood boosters.
-You feel less anxiety and stress after working out and these hormones help you concentrate better make you feel more confident.
-Now you just need the motivation to work out, because you’ve found the motivation to do a workout or go for a nice nature walk, you’ll directly help yourself be motivated for other activities during the day.
+You feel less anxiety and stress after working out and these hormones help you concentrate better and make you feel more confident.
+Now you just need the motivation to work out.
+Because you’ve found the motivation to do a workout or go for a nice nature walk, you’ll directly help yourself be motivated for other activities during the day.

 Step 7) Find Your Support Team